CS171/Homework_instructions/week-02/hw/HW2.md

 ## 3. Submit Homework on Canvas

+**First, create a folder containing a) your homework files b) your lab submission and c) a file where you tell us who your lab partner for this week was.
+Name your folder appropriately, as shown below and follow our naming conventions and file structure.**

-**Name your folder appropriately.
-Go to Canvas and click on the `Submission - Week 2 HW & Lab` link in the week's modules.
-Next, upload a zipped folder containing both your homework files and your lab submission.**
+**Next, go to Canvas and click on the `Submission - Week 2 HW & Lab` link in the week's modules.
+Zip your folder and upload it to Canvas.**

+****

 To upload an entire directory structure please compress your entire local directory into a zip file.
 Use the following recommended folder structure:

 ```
 /submission_week2_FirstnameLastname
+	  lab_partner.txt
     lab/
         index.html
         css/ 		...folder with all CSS files